danielrezz/recipe_journal/README.md

 </h2>

 <p>
-    A simple note-taking app that allows you to write up a note, pull it back up, and delete it.
+    An easy-to-use app where you can keep track of and store your favorite recipes.
 </p>

 You can find the [deployed app here](https://infinite-depths-19635.herokuapp.com/).